tim-roberts1/tva/website/docs/reference/general/themes/customizing.md

 ### CSS Template Literals

-If you are using a tech that utilizes CSS Template Literals like [styled-components](https://styled-components.com/), you can just overwrite the values given from our Headless-styles API.
+If you are using a tech that utilizes CSS Template Literals, like [styled-components](https://styled-components.com/), you can overwrite the values from our Headless-styles API by providing your own value afterward.

 Here is an example where we overwrite the background color of a Button using both styled-components and Headless-styles: